Jennie Erdal

-Jennie Erdal (2 February 1951 – 23 May 2020) was a Scottish writer.
+Jennifer Elizabeth Wilkie Erdal, née Crawford; first married name Bradshaw, known as Jennie Erdal (2 February 1951 – 23 May 2020) was a Scottish writer.
 She was the author of Ghosting, a memoir of her childhood in a Fife mining village and of being the long-serving ghostwriter of Naim Attallah, the publisher and owner of Quartet Books.

 Her Guardian obituary described her childhood:

 She was born Jennifer Elizabeth Wilkie Crawford in Lochgelly, a small town famous for its eponymous tawse – the split leather strap used in Scottish schools and some homes, including the Crawfords’, to enforce discipline on children.
 Her father, Edward Crawford, was a bricklayer and market gardener; her mother, Elizabeth (nee Wilkie), was a housewife with a sideline selling corsets from home.

 Jennie, who had three brothers, was a passionate reader, studious and sporty.
 A popular child, she retained her great gift for friendship throughout her life.
 She attended Lochgelly West primary school and Beath high school, where she displayed a remarkable talent for languages, studying Latin, French, German, Russian and Spanish.
 She was head girl, captain of the hockey team, arts dux – highest ranking pupil – and represented Scotland twice in the UK schools’ debating tournament.

 She went on to the University of St Andrews, where she took a double first in Russian and philosophy and was awarded the Miller prize for the most distinguished final year student.
 She married in her early 20s and undertook her first major translation – the memoirs of the artist Leonid Pasternak, father of the poet and novelist Boris – when her three children were under five.
 The book was published, by Quartet owned by Attallah.